 Thanks to systems such as Image grade therapy, used by Philips, the doctor has the opportunity to observe the patient remotely and assess whether an operation is necessary or not.
 Telemedicine has effectively entered the daily scenario.
-Can health care really save our lives?

-“who has a tumour – continues Tas – undergoes various types of tests, which together can quantify the tumour itself and evaluate its aggressiveness, so as to select the most appropriate therapy.
+“Who has a tumour – continues Tas – undergoes various types of tests, which together can quantify the tumour itself and evaluate its aggressiveness, so as to select the most appropriate therapy.
 But to reach this point the telematic comparison between information crossover is fundamental, another sector in which telemedicine can play a key role and that of immunotherapy, or the programming of cells in order to attack other diseased cells, or that of neurological diseases “.

 Telemedicine in general helps to understand certain risks and deal with them before they even occur.

 New technologies also bring important news in the medical field, not only with reference to big data management but also with regard to the possibility of benefiting from the advantages of artificial intelligence and augmented reality.

 The lengthening of the average life span is also due to the innumerable scientific and technological discoveries, which enabled the adoption of innovative and ever-more reliable tools in operating theatres.